Anthonypaige/investnurenergy/src/content/post/sunbathing-101-a-guide-to-solar-panel-placement.md

 image: https://github.com/Anthonypaige/investnurenergy/blob/main/public/images/cover-art/FYI-1-cover-art.png?raw=true
 category: Solar Energy
 tags:
-  - Solar Panel Placement
+  - peak sun hours
-  - Sunbathing
+  - Solar basics
-  - Optimal Timing
+  - solar access
 ---

 Qualifying your home for solar panel installation is like planning the perfect day of sunbathing.
 Both tasks require a keen understanding of the sun's position and the optimal times to catch its rays.
 While sunbathing rewards you with a golden tan, understanding solar panel placement and peak sun hours can lead to optimal solar power production.
 This article is your guide to assessing whether your home is a good candidate for solar energy, helping you navigate the essential factors and tools needed to make an informed decision.